tmijieux/osux/taikorank/README.md

 #### Options
 Change the config in config.yaml for an execution.
 Options are local, they apply to every map after them.

+Autoconvert:
+* `-autoconvert [0|1]` allow autoconvert.
+The autoconvert algorithm is not perfect and can be wrong with some beatmaps.
+Checking the maximum combo might give you a big hint.

 Database options:
 * `-db [0|1]` store results in the database